Keith Olbermann: Viewpoints

 Before the 2010 Massachusetts special election, Olbermann called Republican candidate Scott Brown "an irresponsible, homophobic, racist, reactionary, ex-nude model, Tea Bagging supporter of violence against women, and against politicians with whom he disagrees".
 This was criticized by his colleague Joe Scarborough, who called the comments "reckless" and "sad".
 Yael T. Abouhalkah of the Kansas City Star said that Olbermann "crossed the line in a major way with his comments".
 The next night, Olbermann chose to "double down", as The Huffington Posts Danny Shea described it, on his criticism of Brown by adding the word "sexist" to his original description of the Republican candidate.
 Jon Stewart criticized Olbermann about this attack on his show, The Daily Show, by noting that it was "the harshest description of anyone I've ever heard uttered on MSNBC".
 Following Stewart's critique, Olbermann apologized by noting, "I have been a little over the top lately.
 Point taken.
 Sorry."

-He has accused the Tea Party movement of being racist due to what he views as a lack of racial diversity at the events, using photos that show overwhelmingly Caucasian crowds attending the rallies.
-In response, the Dallas Tea Party invited Olbermann to attend one of their events and also criticized his network for a lack of racial diversity, pointing out that an online banner of MSNBC personalities that appears on the website shows only white personalities.
+Olbermann accused the Tea Party movement of being racist due to what he views as a lack of racial diversity at the events, using photos that show overwhelmingly white crowds attending the rallies.
+In response, the Dallas Tea Party invited him to attend one of their events and also criticized his network for a lack of racial diversity, pointing out that an online banner of MSNBC personalities that appears on the website shows only white personalities.
 Olbermann declined the invitation, citing his father's prolonged ill health and hospitalization and stated that the network has minority anchors, contributors and guests.

-In October 2020, Olbermann called for supporters and "enablers" of Donald Trump, including United States Supreme Court nominee Amy Coney Barrett and conservative political commentator Sean Hannity, to be "prosecuted" and "removed from our society".
-Additionally Olbermann labeled Trump a "terrorist" and called his supporters "a blight that will be with us for generations," further stating that Trump's "only barely-human delight comes from the morons in the crowd."
+In October 2020, Olbermann called for supporters and what he described as "enablers" of Donald Trump, including United States Supreme Court nominee Amy Coney Barrett and conservative political commentator Sean Hannity, to be "prosecuted" and "removed from our society".
+Additionally.
+Olbermann labeled Trump "a terrorist" and called his supporters "a blight that will be with us for generations", further saying that Trump's "only barely-human delight comes from the morons in the crowd."
+He also stated that Trump should be charged for each death that occurred from the COVID-19 virus and to face the death penalty.

+In March 2024, Olbermann called for the United States Supreme Court to be dissolved following the court's unanimous decision in Trump v.
+Anderson to allow Trump to remain on the ballot in the 2024 election.

+After Charlie Kirk was assassinated in September 2025, Olbermann tweeted that Kirk should "burn in hell".
+After the suspension of Jimmy Kimmel in September 2025, Olbermann responded to a tweet from Scott Jennings criticizing Kimmel by stating "You're next, motherf-ker."
+This was brought to Jennings' attention by other users and he referred the tweet to FBI director Kash Patel.